-ls for the win! 🏆
+ls for the win 🏆

 ls command 🔭

 The UNIX ls command is essential.
-I use it everday.
+I use it everyday.
 At its core it lists files and directories.
 Here is the basic output from running ls in the root directory of the gspc.digital project:

 1